diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 A pagination method using a cursor (unique identifier) to mark the starting point for the next page.

 ## D

+**Deadlock**
+A situation in concurrent systems where two or more processes are unable to proceed because each is waiting for the other to release a resource, resulting in a permanent blocking state.

+**Docker**
+A platform for developing, shipping, and running applications in containers, providing lightweight virtualization and consistent environments across different systems.

+**DynamoDB**
+Amazon Web Services fully managed NoSQL database service designed for high-performance applications requiring consistent, single-digit millisecond latency at any scale.

 **Database Migration**
 The process of modifying database schema to support application changes, often requiring special care to execute without downtime.